 If your team is already in agreement about the goals and success metrics, this part should be easy.
 Understand the primary goals behind your eCommerce platform investment.

-Expand on the primary object above to include key points, success metrics and pieces of functionality that the platform migration needs to include.
+Expand on the primary object above to include key points, success metrics, and pieces of functionality that the platform migration needs to include.

-As you begin to build and integrate your new headless eCommerce structure, the right vendor will be there to make your life easier throughout the process.
+As you begin to build and integrate your new headless commerce structure, the right vendor will be there to make your life easier throughout the process.
 Functionalities like shared asset control across your systems, workflow automation, and other intricate details of your final framework are points at which you will want to coordinate with your partner to launch smoothly.

 Slatwall offers a proven track record of success with our clients, documented in reviews and testimonials.
 Our model is based on a dynamic platform that offers flexibility and adjusts with the needs of our clients.
 Close partnership coordination with our clients is the linchpin of our operations and allows us to zero in on the specific needs of your business.
 This approach to partnership allows us to translate broad goals and daily operations into specific technical requirements to address during implementation.